worldline/vuejs-training/docs/tooling/README.md

 ::: tip

-It is recommended to work under a Linux VM, for example [JHipster Devbox](https://github.com/jhipster/jhipster-devbox), or [Erable Dev VM (Chips Devbox)](https://gitlab.kazan.priv.atos.fr/mts-erable-otvp/mts-erable-dev-vm)
+If it is allowed by your local security policy, it is recommended to work under a Linux VM, for example [JHipster Devbox](https://github.com/jhipster/jhipster-devbox), or [Erable Dev VM (Chips Devbox)](https://gitlab.kazan.priv.atos.fr/mts-erable-otvp/mts-erable-dev-vm), to get a better development experience.
+This is not mandatory for this training though.
 :::

 ### Node.js

-Install [Node.js](https://nodejs.org/) (minimum version 8.x).
-You can use [nvm](https://github.com/creationix/nvm) to manage different versions of Node.js on your local machine.
+Install [Node.js](https://nodejs.org/) (preferably latest version, minimum version 8.x).
+You can use [nvm](https://github.com/creationix/nvm) if you need to manage different versions of Node.js on your local machine.

 ### Visual Studio Code and Vetur

 During the training you will need a solid JavaScript code editor.

-We recommend [Visual Studio Code] (https://code.visualstudio.com/), a fairly lightweight free editor that is now very popular in the JavaScript community.
+We recommend [Visual Studio Code](https://code.visualstudio.com/), a fairly lightweight free editor that is now very popular in the JavaScript community.

 VS Code has many extensions to enrich the experience.
 Install the [Vetur](https://marketplace.visualstudio.com/items?itemName=octref.vetur) extension that will help the editor manage the syntax of the `* .vue` component files.